Introduction

 7.4 Wallet Intelligence Data

-Crypto wallet data submitted to our platform is retained indefinitely to support ongoing intelligence operations, model training, and API services.
+Crypto wallet data submitted to our platform is retained indefinitely to support ongoing intelligence operations and API services.
 This data does not contain personal information and is not subject to the retention limits above.
 Once wallet data is aggregated and anonymized, it may be retained permanently.

 7.5 Legal Holds